Investment and growth in Thurrock

 National Grid has undertaken a series of statutory and non-statutory public consultations during the pre-submission stage of its application process.
 The council’s responses to these public consultations are accessible below.

-The public consultation period has now closed as National Grid prepares to submit its application for the project.
-If you wish to comment on the merits of the application during the examination period, you will be able to register as an interested party and make a relevant representation describing your comments once the application has been accepted by the Planning Inspectorate.
-Details on how to do this will be published once the registration period is open.
+The public consultation period has now closed as National Grid has submitted its application for the project.
+If you wish to comment on the merits of the application during the examination period, you must register as an interested party and make a relevant representation by Thursday 27 November 2025.